starshaquinte/Live-Project/README.md

 <h4>Create entity model for CalendarEvent and CRUD pages</h4>
 Created an entity model for the Calendar Event class so that productions can be saved to the database.
 First I created the model with the "?" indicating that a property is nullable.
 After creating the model I updated the database to create a table in the database.
 Utilized
 SQL Server Object Explorer in Visual Studio to check that the table was created correctly.
+After creating the model, I was tasked with scaffolding the CRUD pages, CRUD follows a simple functionality: Create, Read, Update, Delete.
+Utilized Visual Studio and EntityFramework to create the Index, Edit, Create, Details, and Delete pages).

 '''

+@model IEnumerable<TheatreCMS3.Areas.Prod.Models.CalendarEvents>

+@{
+    ViewBag.Title = "Index";
+    Layout = "~/Views/Shared/_Layout.cshtml";
+}

 <h2>Index</h2>

 <p>